Cub Scout | Scouts

 best.
 To earn the annual "Journey to Excellence" award at the

-Bronze Level, a Pack or Troop has to be at least at Bronze Level in 11
+Bronze Level, a Pack or Troop has to be at least at Bronze Level in a

-a total number of 700 points overall.
+specific requirements for your type of unit).
 If they have met the Bronze

-requirements, units can progress to Silver Level with 1,000 points, and
+requirements, units can progress to Silver Level with more points and

 Click on the links in this table for forms and